Star Wars Rise of Resistance at Disneyland Strategy Guide

-Star Wars: Rise of the Resistance is Disneyland’s most popular attraction, with both Southern California locals and tourists competing for coveted boarding passes to its virtual queue.
-This ride guide will answer frequently asked questions, and step-by-step app strategy for the Galaxy’s Edge E-Ticket.
-(Updated April 26, 2021.)
+Star Wars: Rise of the Resistance is Disneyland’s most popular attraction, with California locals and tourists competing for coveted boarding passes to its virtual queue.
+This ride guide answers frequently asked questions, with step-by-step strategy for the Galaxy’s Edge E-Ticket.
+(Updated September 27, 2021.)